KT Tunstall: Kin, Wax and Nut album trilogy (2015–2022)

 In 2017, Tunstall announced a trilogy of studio albums following the themes of soul, body and mind.
 Kin was the first, with the theme of soul.
 She released the second, Wax, with the theme of body, on 5 October 2018.
 In 2018, Tunstall contributed several songs to the Pete the Cat children's album including "CatGo & the Nine Lives", "Catalina Casesolver", "Let It Slide" and "CatGo's Weird Song".
 On 29 August 2019, Tunstall opened for Squeeze at Tanglewood.

 In March 2020, Tunstall announced she would start recording the third and final studio album of the trilogy by fall, with the theme of mind.
 In 2021 she cancelled her summer tour and said she would avoid long runs of performances due to hearing problems.
 In 2018, she had suffered sudden hearing loss and tinnitus in her left ear.
 In July 2021, after she started experiencing tinnitus in her right ear, she decided to change her tour schedule to allow for longer periods of rest between performances.

 In December 2021, Tunstall performed at the New Year's Eve Times Square Times Square Ball celebration in New York.
+Since March 2022, Tunstall has narrated adverts for car company Skoda.
 Tunstall announced her seventh studio album, the third and final album on the Soul, Body and Mind trilogy, would be called Nut.
 The album was released on 9 September 2022.
 The album's first single, "Canyons", was released on 1 June 2022.

+Face to Face and Clueless (2023–present)

+In August 2023, Tunstall released an album of duets with Suzi Quatro entitled Face to Face.
+After discovering they were mutual fans of each other, they were put in touch with each other by a mutual friend.
+In November 2023, KT Tunstall was announced as a contributor to a revised version of Clueless, a new musical adapted from the 1995 film.
+It premiered in the UK at the Churchill Theatre in Bromley in February 2024 featuring an original score by Tunstall and lyricist Glenn Slater.
+The musical is set for a West End premiere at the Trafalgar Theatre in February 2025.